Andy Williams: Politics

-Williams was close friends with Robert F. Kennedy and his wife, Ethel Kennedy, and campaigned for Kennedy in the 1968 Democratic presidential primary races.
-Williams was among the celebrities who were in Kennedy's entourage in the Ambassador Hotel in Los Angeles when Kennedy was shot and mortally wounded by Sirhan Sirhan in June 1968.
+Williams was among the celebrities in Robert F. Kennedy's entourage at the Ambassador Hotel in Los Angeles when Kennedy was shot and killed by Sirhan Sirhan in 1968.
 Williams sang "Battle Hymn of the Republic" at RFK's funeral, at Ethel's request.
-In August 1969, Williams and Claudine Longet named their newborn son Bobby, after Kennedy.
-The Williams' friendship with Ethel Kennedy endured, with Williams serving as escort to Ethel at events in the 1970s.
+In August 1969, Williams and Claudine Longet named their son Bobby after Kennedy.
+The Williams' friendship with Ethel Kennedy endured, with Williams often escorting Ethel to events in the 1970s.
 He also raised funds for George McGovern's 1972 presidential campaign, performing at benefit concerts.

-Williams later said that despite his friendship with the Democratic Kennedys, he was a lifelong Republican.
-In 2009, he was quoted by The Daily Telegraph as accusing President Barack Obama of "following Marxist theory" and "wanting the country to fail".
-Williams gave Rush Limbaugh permission to use his recording of the song "Born Free" as the theme to the "Animal Rights Update" on Limbaugh's radio show—in which a portion of the song was then followed by gunfire—saying "Hey, it's fine with me.
-I love what you're doing with it."
+During his Branson years, Williams said he was a lifelong Republican.
+In 2009, he accused Barack Obama of "following Marxist theory" and "wanting the country to fail".
+Williams gave Rush Limbaugh permission to use his recording of the song "Born Free" as the theme to the "Animal Rights Update" on Limbaugh's radio show in which a portion of the song was followed by gunfire.
+"Hey, it's fine with me.
+I love what you're doing with it," Williams told Limbaugh.
 The record company later blocked Limbaugh's use of the recording.
-Williams was a guest on the Glenn Beck Radio Program in December 2009, introduced by his own 1960s recording of "Little Altar Boy".
+Williams was a guest on the Glenn Beck Radio Program in 2009.